 The Great Wright Road Trip: Fifty Years of Frank Lloyd Wright

 Romance.
 It’s a feeling of mystery, excitement, and – in the right time and place –a sense of remoteness from everyday life.
-On this Frank Lloyd Wright-inspired road trip, you’ll experience the romance of the open road that culminates in feelings of awe, appreciation and wonder as you tour eight sites designed by America’s greatest architect.
+On this Frank Lloyd Wright-inspired road trip, you’ll experience the romance of the open road that culminates in feelings of awe, appreciation and wonder as you tour nine sites designed by America’s greatest architect.

 The Wright Road Trip will allow you to easily explore the career-spanning breadth of Wright’s genius -- from the largest Prairie Style house he ever designed at the Darwin D. Martin House to the epic grandeur of his mid-career masterpiece at Fallingwater to the burst of brilliance found at Kentuck Knob that was a highlight of Wright’s final years.

 Lovingly-cared for homes, restored masterpieces, reinvigorated landscapes, posthumously-built projects, stunning vistas and furniture from the imagination of the master himself can all be found on this memorable road trip between Buffalo, New York and the Laurel Highlands of Western Pennsylvania.

 Highlights of the Wright Road Trip can be done in as little as 2-3 days, but if you choose to explore the highways and byways, cities and small towns that lie between and within the two regions, you can easily spend 5-6 days experiencing the work of this American master and the region’s distinctive American heritage.

 Set your compass for exploration, roll down the windows and breathe in mountain air as you embark on the Great Wright Road Trip in beautiful Buffalo, New York on your way to the Laurel Highlands of Western Pennsylvania.
 You are on the Wright path!